Aliases for PIGM Gene

 GeneCards Summary for PIGM Gene

 PIGM (Phosphatidylinositol Glycan Anchor Biosynthesis, Class M) is a Protein Coding gene.
 Diseases associated with PIGM include glycosylphosphatidylinositol deficiency and hypercoagulability syndrome due to glycosylphosphatidylinositol deficiency.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include mannosyltransferase activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+GO annotations related to this gene include transferase activity, transferring hexosyl groups and mannosyltransferase activity.

 UniProtKB/Swiss-Prot for PIGM Gene